zhu-jz/rodent_code/readme.txt

 Since Rodent from the very beginning uses fractional plies, it made sense to check whether smoothly scaling reduction can help.
 And it certainly did.

 It works as follows.
-Instead of a fixed one ply reduction, Rodent uses something like:

-QUARTER_PLY * ( (moves_tried / 5)+3 )

-where moves_tried counts moves accepted by search as legal.
-Thus the first reduction occurs much later under normal scheme, but as the search proceeds, the effect of accumulated quarter ply reductions compensates for it, without hurting the playing strength.
-This kind of reduction has a chance of being much less detrimental to the tactical ability of the engine.
+Instead of a fixed one ply reduction, Rodent increases reduction depth by 1/4 ply every few moves.
+The first reduction occurs a bit later than under normal scheme, but as the search proceeds, accumulated quarter ply reductions compensate for it.
+This kind of reduction has a chance of being less detrimental to the tactical ability of the engine.
 After all, it is geared towards reducing more deeply when the engine encounters a series of moves that have low probability of changing the node value (move ordering, especially using history heuristic, is a measure of that probability).